orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

    return phrase .. "^-1"
 end
 ```

 ### Repeated

 This class covers two superficially similar casess with rather different
-implementation.
+implementation\.

 The simpler case is a numeric repeat: this simply matches the suffixed pattern
-an exact number of times.
+an exact number of times\.

 ```lua
 local Repeated = PegMetas : inherit "repeated"